Delayed interactions in the noisy voter model through the periodic polling mechanism: Introduction

 This paper is structured as follows.
 In Section~\ref{sec:definition-micro-model}, we briefly discuss the original noisy voter model and then generalize it by introducing the periodic polling mechanism.
 Having defined the microscopic behavior rules, we introduce three distinct simulation methods tailored for the generalized model with period polling, see Section~\ref{sec:simulation-methods}.
-Section~\ref{sec:stationary-distributions} explores the short and long polling period limits analytically.
-In the short polling period limit, the generalized and original models are practically identical.
-Their stationary distributions resemble Beta-binomial distributions, with shape parameters matching the independent transition rates.
-In the long polling period limit, the stationary distribution of the generalized model retains a form similar to the Beta-binomial distribution with the shape parameters twice as large as the independent transition rates.
-This finding suggests that the periodic polling mechanism steers all the fluctuations toward the mean.
-Numerical simulations confirm these analytical findings.
-Additionally, our simulations reveal intricate behavior for intermediate polling periods.
-Notably, for specific intermediate polling periods, the fluctuations are dampened even more than in the long polling period limit.
-We precisely identify the range of polling periods for which this anomalous damping behavior emerges.
-In Section~\ref{sec:periodicity}, we analyze of periodic fluctuations induced by the periodic polling mechanism.
-Our observations indicate that the power spectral density at the relevant frequency increases with the polling period as a sigmoid function without exhibiting any anomalies in the dependence.
-Some indications of the anomalous damping behavior can be observed by considering the swings between the $\delta$-consecutive polls.
-Finally, all findings are briefly summarized in Section~\ref{sec:conclusions}.
+In Section~\ref{sec:stationary-distributions} we explore the stationary poll outcome distributions both analytically and numerically.
+In the short polling period limit, the delay has a negligible effect.
+In the long polling period limit, the stationary distribution of the generalized model is well approximated by the Beta-binomial distribution with the shape parameters twice as large as the independent transition rates.
+This finding suggests that the periodic polling mechanism decreases the variance of the poll outcome distribution.
+Yet the maximum of this effect is observed for some intermediate polling period.
+Based on the approximation by a second-order auto-regressive process \cite{Brockwell1991Springer}, we are able to derive explicit analytical form of the scaling law as well as the location of its maximum.
+In Section~\ref{sec:periodicity}, we analyze periodic fluctuations induced by the periodic polling mechanism.
+While the scaling behavior of the power spectral density follows a trivial monotonic sigmoid-like functions, some interesting behavior is recovered by examining the variance of the consecutive and the next-consecutive poll swings.
+Finally, all findings are briefly summarized and future outlook is given in Section~\ref{sec:conclusions}.